jewettaij/visfd/doc/doc_filter_mrc.md

 spheres larger or smaller by a factof of *scale* to make them more visible.)
 Alternatively, the size of *all* of the spheres can be specified using the the "**-diameters d**" or "**-radii r**" arguments.
+*(Note: These parameters are in units of physical distance, not voxels.
+To specify them in units of voxels, use "-diameters-voxels" and "-radii-voxels".)*
 If you do not specify the sphere size, they will be only 1 voxel wide by default.